Suitland Trade Secret Law Attorney

 - Non-Solicitation Agreements: Also commonly known as a “No Poaching” agreement.
 This can be used in a variety of ways, including keeping a past employee from stealing current employees or clients/customers for their new company, or keeping companies that you have a business relationship with from scouting your employees.

 Role of a Trade Secret Attorney

 Many businesses use all three types of Trade Secret Contracts throughout the life of their business.

-A Suitland Trade Secret Lawyer, such as Kevin E. Byrnes of FH+H, can assist you in understanding the proper use of each document, in drafting documents for specific needs, and in enforcement and litigation, if needed.
+A Suitland Trade Secret Lawyer, such as Kevin E. Byrnes of Kevin Byrnes, can assist you in understanding the proper use of each document, in drafting documents for specific needs, and in enforcement and litigation, if needed.